AcademySoftwareFoundation/OpenImageIO/INSTALL.md

    may be required by some software distributions with policies against embedding other projects), then just build with `-DUSE_EXTERNAL_PUGIXML=1`.
    Any PugiXML >= 1.8 should be fine (we have tested through 1.11).
- * If you want support for Field3D files:
-     * Field3D (tested through 1.7.3), *and* it must be explicitly enabled by setting the CMake variable `-DENABLE_FIELD3D=1`.
-     * Note that Field3D support is deprecated and will be removed entirely from OpenImageIO 2.4 and later.